Trelawnyd

-Trelawnyd (formerly Newmarket from 1710 to 1954) is a village in Flintshire, Wales.
+Trelawnyd (known as Newmarket from 1710 to 1954) is a village in Flintshire, Wales.
 The village had a population taken at the 2011 census of 584.
 It is part of the community of Trelawnyd and Gwaenysgor.

 Governance

 There is an electoral ward called Trelawnyd and Gwaenysgor.
 The total population of this ward taken at the 2011 Census was 1,838.

 History

 Trelawnyd is one of Flintshire's ancient parishes, originally part of Dyserth parish.
 It became a separate parish between 1254 and 1291, and included the townships of Gop, Graig, Pentreffyddion and Rhydlyfnwyd.

-The village was renamed Newmarket in 1710 by John Wynne who obtained a faculty from the Bishops Registry.
+The village was renamed Newmarket (Welsh: Marchnad Newydd) in 1710 by John Wynne who obtained a faculty from the Bishops Registry.
 Wynne had by then redeveloped much of the village, established several industries, a weekly market, and an annual fair, in an attempt to turn Newmarket into the area's market town.
 The plan failed as nearby Rhyl developed into the larger market town.
-The village was officially renamed Trelawnyd in Welsh, in 1954.
+The village was renamed back to Trelawnyd in 1954.
 One unscientific derivation of the name which is frequently found is "tref + llawn + ŷd", "town full of wheat".
 However, the earlier forms of the name need to be taken into account.
 Professor Melville Richards of Bangor University, who was Wales's foremost expert on its place names, proposed "tref + *Llyfnwyd", the settlement of a man called Llyfnwyd, but noted that some of the earlier forms also have "rhiw" (= hillside) and "rhyd" (= ford) instead of "tre": Rhiwlyfnwyd (= Llyfnwyd's hill), Rhydlyfnwyd (= Llyfnwyd's ford).
 The personal name is plausible from the earlier forms, but is not attested.
 In the “Place-Names of Flintshire” the first element of the name is shown to be originally “rhiw” and “Llyfnwyd” is a Cymricisation of an Anglo-Saxon name Leofnoth which occurs a number of times in the Cheshire and Flintshire section of the Domesday Book.
 The original meaning of the name Trelawnyd is therefore "slope of Leofnoth", and referred to nearby Gop Hill Leofnoth was a common name in the late Saxon period.
 “Leof” and “noth” are Old English for “friendly” and “strength” respectively.

 Gop Hill ("Y Gop" in Welsh) has a prehistoric cairn mound, claimed to be the biggest in Wales and the second largest in Britain, as well as a cave or rock shelter, discovered in 1886–87.